-The resort of Meribel sits at the heart of the Three Valleys ski region – the world's largest with 600 kilometres of piste that connects four major resorts.
+Meribel ski resort sits at the heart of the Three Valleys ski region – the world's largest with 600 kilometres of piste that connects four major resorts.

-Meribel is a collection of several different villages with the largest of them being Meribel Centre.
+When planning your Meribel ski holiday you have a choice of of several different villages with the largest of them being Meribel Centre.
 Les Allues is a little further down and is built around a traditional village church, with Meribel Village sitting further out on a limb, tucked away and a quieter option if you're looking to get away from the crowds.
 Higher above the main town sits Meribel Mottaret with a traditional Savoyard feel, it provides good access to the slopes and is a convenient base if you don't need the bright lights and après ski action that the town of Meribel is renowned for.

 SKIING IN MERIBEL